rapidsai/rapids.ai/xgboost.md

 ## <i class="fab fa-docker"></i> Docker Container
 {: .section-subtitle-top-2}

-Install using Docker (the latest RAPIDS release.
+Install using Docker (the latest RAPIDS release).
 RAPIDS provides Docker images that include a recent version of GPU-accelerated XGBoost.
 Just follow the Docker installation instructions on the **[Getting Started](https://rapids.ai/start.html)** page and you can start using XGBoost right away from a notebook or the command line.

 {% endcapture %}